Last updated on January 2nd, 2019 at 12:48 pm

 It’s one of the most touristic places in Myanmar, you can get there from Kalaw in a 3-day trekking.
 You can hire a guide, prices are very cheap around $10-15 per day and it’s included accommodation and food.
 You can rent a boat and going around the lake.
 You can also walk around the lake.
 The place is really nice for resting and relaxing, especially if you are coming from the trekking.

 As off beat destination you can’t miss in Myanmar.
 It’s a quite place where you can enjoy the local market.
 You can rent a bicycle or a motorbike and going around Hpa-An.
-There are not much tourists here.
+There are hidden gems in Hpa An and there are not much tourists here.
 So, it’s gonna be a perfect place to meet local people in Myanmar.
 A perfect place to meet local people is drinking tea with them. there are many local tea-shops around the market.

 Eating and Drinking